 What are the advantages of a live-in relationship?

 Well, being in a live-in relationship essentially means what is implied – living together without tying the knot or getting married.
 For many reasons such as testing compatibility or sharing expenses, couples prefer to live together as husband and wife without getting married.
-They share a home and financial liabilities, have a sexual relationship, but without the legal obligations of a marriage.
+They share a home and financial liabilities, have a sexual relationship, but without the legal obligations of marriage.

 The concept of live-in relationships is already quite popular and widely accepted in Western societies.
 Thanks to globalisation and greater exposure to Western society, the practice is spreading its wings amongst the youth in more conservative societies as well.